Published on August 11th, 2010 | by Brian Greene74

 First I want to thank Sharpie again for getting me this sample, and for responding to the issues that I wrote about with the pencil.
 It also took me quite some time to get this posted because I had a few issues with being able to edit existing posts here on OfficeSupplyGeek, but with that issue resolved now, I am able to post the above and weigh in with my own two cents.

-I couldnt agree more with Brad from The Pen Addict on his views with the Sharpie Liquid Pencil when he says that it is great to see Sharpie trying to innovate and not just rest on the Sharpie brand name.
+I couldnt agree more with Brad from The Pen Addict on what he had to say in his Sharpie Liquid Pencil review when he says that it is great to see Sharpie trying to innovate and not just rest on the Sharpie brand name.
 It is important to test the limits and see what the market wants, and for this Sharpie should be applauded.
 Also, knowing Sharpie and how they evolved their Sharpie pens a bit based on user feedback, I’m sure there will be other products in the works that might replace the liquid pencil.

 As for some of the points addressed in the response from Sharpie, I see what they are saying about the International Standards set for the permanence of the writing, and I guess its a tricky spot to be in because from a more scientific approach I can’t fault them for applying such rigid standards, however from a consumer perspective, there is clearly a different perspective on what “permanent” means, especially considering the standard that Sharpie has set with their permanent markers.